 Treatment may vary depending on the:

 - Species of Plasmodiumpresent.
 Malaria caused by P. falciparum is more serious than other types and may be treated differently.

 - Percentage of red blood cells infected (parasite density), not the number of parasites.
 If a large percentage of blood cells is infected, medicine may be given directly into a vein (intravenously, or IV) instead of by mouth (orally).

 What To Think About

-Blood smears are the most reliable tests for malaria.
+Blood smears are reliable tests for malaria.
 You may want to ask whether a thick or thin blood smear, or both, is planned.
 A thin blood smear will identify the species of the malaria parasite.
 This information is important to prevent or anticipate life-threatening complications if P. falciparum is the source of infection.